 If you need more time to work on a class project, you are expected to take the initiative and schedule time in advance with me to work on you assignment before school, after school, during lunch or during advisory, leaving you enough time to complete the assignment on time.
 If you need time beyond that, please talk to me in advance to make appropriate arrangements.

 Computer Labs

-There is absolutely no food or drink in the computer labs or near school devices.
-While in class and in the labs, you are expected to follow all rules of the computer labs and your Computer Use Agreement.
+There is absolutely no food or drink in the computer labs.
+While using technology at school, you are expected to follow all rules of the computer labs and your Computer Use Agreement.

 File Storage